Warnock and Ossoff level misleading claims that Loeffler is 'campaigning with a Klansman'

 Two Georgia Democratic Senate hopefuls have been accusing Republican Sen. Kelly Loeffler, of "campaigning with a Klansman," which she has denied.

 Jon Ossoff, who is facing incumbent GOP Sen. David Perdue in the Jan.
-5 runoff election, leveled the accusation during a press gaggle Wednesday in response to a question from Fox News’ Peter Doocy.
+5 runoff election, leveled the accusation during a press gaggle Wednesday in response to a question from Fox News correspondent Peter Doocy.

 "Kelly Loeffler has been campaigning with Klansmen," he said, repeating the same line in the next breath for emphasis.
 "She is stooping to these vicious personal attacks (against Warnock) to distract from the fact that she’s been campaigning with a former member of the Ku Klux Klan."